Projection evolution and quantum spacetime

 \section{Generators of the projection evolution}

 Within the traditional approach, the evolution of a~quantum state is driven by a~Hamiltonian dependent operator $e^{-i{\cal \Ham}t}$.
-In the projection evolution mechanism the changes of the system are spontaneous and independent of time.
+In the projection evolution mechanism the changes of the system are spontaneous and time is only an intrinsic variable of the physical system.

+In this section we introduce a tool which facilitates the construction of the evolution operators in terms of the projection operators.
 We assume that a~subset of the evolution operators can be obtained from the appropriate operators $\WOp$, the generators of the projection evolution.

-For a~given evolution step $\tau$ the projection evolution generator $\WOp(\tau)$ is defined as a~hermitian operator whose spectral decomposition gives the orthogonal resolution of unity, \textbf{which represents the evolution operators}.
+\textbf{For a~given evolution step $\tau$ the projection evolution generator $\WOp(\tau)$ is defined as a self-adjoint operator which spectral decomposition gives the orthogonal resolution of unity representing the set of evolution operators} \footnote{ Assuming discrete spectrum of an evolution generator $\WOp(\tau_n)$ for a given evolution step the spectral theorem gives the following relation between $\WOp$ and the evolution operators $\EOp$: $\WOp(\tau_n)= \sum_\nu w_\nu \EOp(\tau_n) $.
+Note, that under rather weak conditions for a function $f$ the function of the generator $f(\WOp)= \sum_\nu f(w_\nu) \EOp(\tau_n)$ leads to the same evolution operators.
+In the case of continuous spectrum one needs to use the integral form of the spectral theorem. } .

 This generator can be subject to different constraints coming from physics of the system under consideration.
-The idea of generators for creation of the projection evolution operators can probably be extended to other than hermitian kinds of operators.
-Here, however, we restrict ourselves to the hermitian case only.

 Let us consider a free single particle with spin equal to zero and no intrinsic degrees of freedom.
 In this case the generator $\WOp$ can be dependent on the spacetime position $\hat{x}$ and the four-momentum $\hat{p}$ operators only.